 1. Insert the phone cord through the hole of the dead front panel.
-See Figure 3.5.

-Figure 3.5 Handset Cord Inserted Through the Dead Front Panel Hole
+Figure 3.5 Handset Cord Inserted Through Dead Front Panel Hole

-- 2. Attach the strain relief clip to the phone cord.
-The strain relief clip should have about 2 /4" (6.99cm) length of phone cord through it.
-See Figure 3.6. - 3.
-Push the strain into the hole in the dead front panel.
+2. Attach the strain relief clip to the phone cord.
+The strain relief clip should have about 7cm of phone cord though it. .

-Figure 3.6 Strain Relief Clip Installation
+Figure 3.6 Installing the Strain Relief Clip